You may wish to see an introductory page to this section first.

 Museum of Nabeul: (left) cocks dropping gold coins (from Domus Nympharum); (right) fragment of a mosaic with a marine subject

 Some mosaics are less easily interpreted; they probably refer to sayings we do not know any longer, but which were popular at the time because the subject of the cocks dropping gold coins was found in other mosaics near Nabeul.
-According to J. P. Darmon the cocks are symbols of Himeros, a son of Aphrodite who created sexual desire in those he struck with his arrows.
+According to J. P. Darmon the cocks are symbols of Himeros, son of Aphrodite and twin of Eros who created uncontrolled sexual desire in those he struck with his arrows.
 In particular they represented the satisfaction of the desire.

-The subject of children fishing or otherwise being involved in marine activities was a recurring theme (see a large mosaic at Utica).
+The subject of children fishing or otherwise being involved in marine activities was a recurring theme (see a mosaic at Uthina).

 Another house with some fine elegant mosaics was found very near the sea.
 It probably belonged to the owner of an adjoining factory where garum, a fish based sauce, was manufactured and shipped.
 Amphorae full of powdery remains of garum with fish bones, fragments of vertebrae and tiny heads of small fry were found in the ruins of the factory.